pleisto/flappy/packages/nodejs/README.md

 #### Create an Invoke Function

-In addition to synthesized functions, developers can also add custom methods for the agent to invoke by including `invokeFunction`.
+In addition to synthesized functions, developers can also add custom methods for the agent to invoke by including `InvokeFunction`.

 ```ts
 import { createFlappyAgent, createInvokeFunction, z } from '@pleisto/flappy-agent'